forgxyz/forgxyz.github.io/bounties.md

 nav-menu: true
 ---

 Flipside is a crypto analytics company based in Boston.
 Their chainwalker software maps on-chain data in to a continuously updating Snowflake database that can be queried with simple sql.
-They run a community analytic [bounty program](https://www.flipsidecrypto.com/bounty-program) and these are my submissions.
+They run a community analytics [bounty program](https://www.flipsidecrypto.com/bounty-program) and these are my submissions.

 The list of dashboards below start with the most recent up top with my very first submission (and first time using sql) at the bottom.
 *Past bounty queries/charts may be refreshed for some future posts*